 This section explores the accessibility of annual reports of eight types of entities over three years (2017-2020).
-The Institute was interested in understanding whether there has been an increase or decrease in the accessibility of annual reports.
-This involved reviewing the legislation that determines the preparing and filing of annual reports and financial statements.
+The Institute was interested in understanding whether there has been an increase or decrease in the accessibility of annual reports, in exploring the legislation that determines the preparing and filing of annual reports and financial statements.